Rabbit Class

 Class teacher’s welcome

-Hello and a huge welcome to Year 4!
+Hello and a huge welcome back to Autumn 2 in Year4!

 I hope you all enjoyed the half term holiday and are ready for Autumn term 2, with all the fun it has in store!
 There will be a lot of new learning in our topics, as shown below, as well as some festive preparations starting very soon.
 I’m sure this will be another exciting part of the Year4 journey for us all.